 Located on the ground floor of the Wellcome Wing, the Deep Blue restaurant has waiter service and Wagamama-style tables with benches.
 There’s a great atmosphere, thanks to the large deep blue window and under- table lighting.
 Food is seasonal and tasty with everything from burgers and pasta to salads and soups.
 And kids under 12 eat free with every adult main meal purchased!

-With so much to take in, you’ll need to recharge after all that wandering around, so what better place to go to the Energy cafe?
+With so much to take in, you’ll need to recharge after all that wandering around, so what better place to go to the Energy Cafe?
 Located in the Energy Hall on the ground floor, this is a self-service café where you can help yourself to pizza and salads, wraps, sandwiches and daily hot specials.
-Perfect for lunch or just a quick pick-me-up during your visit.
+Perfect for lunch.

 Kids of all ages will love a trip to the Shake Bar - the perfect place for a sweet pick-me-up after a long session of learning at the Wonderlab.
 Looking more like a cross between a laboratory and a pumping station then a cafe, there’s ice cream by the tub or cone and the chance to blend your own shakes out of a choice of ingredients.